ArtBIT/Droptopus/README.md

  `cd Droptopus && ./bin/droptopus`

 ## ...Or build the binary yourself
-It is the only way I could release this under a MIT license.
  - Install the dependencies
  - Clone the repo:
  `git clone https://github.com/ArtBIT/Droptopus`